joshuar/go-hass-agent/docs/BREAKING_CHANGES.md

 > [repairs integration](https://www.home-assistant.io/integrations/repairs/)
 > will alert and direct you to make any adjustments needed, after following the
 > manual upgrade steps and restarting the agent.

-#### What you need to do

-For existing users, you will need to re-register Go Hass Agent with your Home Assistant instance.

 To re-register: